Police: Mom left toddler in hot car while at DCS appointment

 Jennifer K. Ost, 27, of Milroy, Indiana, was arrested at Community Hospital in Anderson, around 45 miles northeast of Indianapolis, on July 16.

-Ost had given birth to a boy four days earlier and had signed him out against medical advice, Fox 59 reports.
+Ost had given birth to a boy at Decatur County Memorial Hospital four days earlier and had signed him out against medical advice, Fox 59 reports.

 A physician examined the newborn during Ost’s 2:30 p.m. meeting with a DCS employee, social worker, and hospital police officer.